gero3/ShipPL/CONTRIBUTING.md

 By contributing to the SHIP Programming Language project, you agree that your contributions will be licensed under the [MIT License](https://github.com/gero3/ship-lang/blob/main/LICENSE).

-## Contact

-If you have any further questions or need assistance, feel free to contact the project maintainers at ship-lang@example.com.

-We appreciate your contributions and thank you for helping to improve the SHIP Programming Language!